 Read more about Group Classes and Studio Events, on the page titled Studio Activities.

 Payment is made in advance, either by the half semester or the full semester.
 The total amount is a composite number consisting of the cost per lesson times the number of weeks that lessons are offered each semester, and includes a Registration Fee comprising the A2SI annual registration, membership in Parents as Partners of the Suzuki Association of the Americas, group classes for the year, and a fee covering recital, venue and accompanist.

-Returning parents should expect that there will be a slight adjustment of fees each year. starting in the fall.
+Returning parents should expect that there will be a 2% adjustment of fees each year. starting in the fall.

 LESSON CANCELLATION POLICY

 Lessons are paid for by the semester.
 Students are expected to complete two semesters and to perform in both studio recitals; one in the Fall or Winter, and one in the Spring.

 If a student is not sure he or she wishes to continue with lessons, they are to discuss this in depth with parents and with me, the teacher.
 I will schedule a private conference with the parents.
 Only then will a decision be made as to what course to follow.
 I am dedicated to each student to find what is best for their current happiness and well being, as well as their long term development, success and fulfillment.
 Under no circumstances will I permit a student to simply drop out.